"Who will pay for my car accident in New Mexico?"

 - Emergency medical bills

 - Future lost earnings (if you cannot return to work)

 However, in order to obtain any financial compensation for your accident, you will first need to prove that the other driver clearly caused your car accident.
 That's because New Mexico is a "fault" car insurance state.

 What is New Mexico's "fault" car insurance law?

-Like most states, New Mexico has a fault-based system used to determine who receives compensation after an auto accident.
+Like most states, New Mexico has a fault-based system used to determine who receives compensation after a car accident.
 That means that the insurance company for the driver who caused your accident is normally responsible for financially compensating you.